specklesystems/speckle-docs/user/powerbi/using-powerbi-connector.md

 ![Received Data](./img-powerbi/6-received-data-columns.png)

 1. **Model URL**: This is the URL of your model.
 2. **URL Type**: Type or category of the input URL.
-Its value can be Model, Version, or Object.
+Its value can be model, version, or object.
 3. **Version Object ID🆕:** The ID of the root object each individual object came from.
 For model/versions, it will be the referenced version object.
 For object URLs, it will match the object id on the URL.
 4. **Object ID**: The ID of each speckle object in the table.
 This was extracted from the `data` records.
 5. **speckle_type:** Speckle Type of each object.